okohchesky2020/Product_manager/README.md

 This is a Flutter app designed to manage products, allowing users to add, retrieve, update, and delete products.
 The app uses the sqfentity package to interact with an SQLite database.
 ## Getting Started

-A brief README that explains how i set up the app and the database connection:
+A brief README that explains how i setted up the app and the database connection:
 At the app level
 I created the product manager app using the 'flutter create timart_app' in my CMD environment.
 I added all the needed dependencies as seen in the pub.yaml file, also used a version that would be compactible for all dependencies.